jhn322/better-auth-template/README.md

 ## Security Considerations

-- ⚠️ **MongoDB Network Access**: For production, restrict MongoDB access to specific IP addresses rather than `0.0.0.0/0`
+- ⚠️ **PostgreSQL Network Access**: For production, restrict PostgreSQL access to specific IP addresses if possible
 - 🔐 **NEXTAUTH_SECRET**: Always use a strong, randomly generated secret
 - 🔒 **Environment Variables**: Never commit `.env.local` to version control
 - ✅ **Email Verification**: Email verification is required before users can log in with email/password